jonathansty/jonathansty.github.io/cv.md

 ## Gamejams
 `2016`
 __Just the Two of Us,__
-__BrainsEden, Cambridge UK__
+__Brains Eden, Cambridge UK__

 Game Jam at the Anglia Ruskin university.
-We ended up in the honorable mentions by unity.
+We ended up in the honourable mentions by unity.
 Watch a video [here](https://player.vimeo.com/video/172655280)

 `2016`
 __Dream Defense,__